gophergala/docker-bastion/README.md

 # docker-bastion
-Allow users to access Docker container via SSH.
+Allow users to remote access Docker container via SSH.
 You can assign a username and password for each container.
-It can be used as a repleacment of traditional VMs to provide development environment for developers of your team.
+It can be used as a repleacment of traditional VMs to provide development environment for developers in your team.

 # Features
 1. Remote login to running containers via SSH